luxaritas/PyLUS/README.md

 ```

 ### Disclaimer
 LEGO<sup>Ⓡ</sup> is a trademark of the LEGO Group.
-PyLUS is not affiliated with LEGO<sup>Ⓡ</sup>.
-The LEGO Group has not endorsed or authorized the operation of this game and is not liable for any safety issues in relation to the operation of this game.
+The LEGO Group is not affiliated with PyLUS, has not endorsed or authorized its operation, and is not liable for any safety issues in relation to its operation.

-The project is experiemental and is a work inprogress with little to no support. *Caveat emptor*.
+The project is experiemental and is a work in progress with little to no support. *Caveat emptor*.